 Whenever you write a post, ask yourself “How does this text align with my ‘big why’?”

 Sometimes you may find that a post actually goes against your big why – that it perpetuates the very thing you oppose.
 That’s not a big deal, it means you were just a bit off your game for a moment there, and you allowed outside influences and trends to affect your writing.
 When this happens, I suggest taking a break from the online media to get in touch with what your work is really about.

 If your post supports your mission, you might be able to make it even clearer and more powerful with some clever editing, choosing the exact wording that pulls the heartstrings of your ideal readers, and opens them up to the vision you hold for them.

-This of course takes a lot of practice, so don’t put a pressure on yourself to be superb at writing immediately.
-Some writers may be born, but the majority of us grow into that role.
+This of course takes a lot of practice, so don’t put the pressure on yourself to be superb at writing immediately.
+Some people may be born writers, but the majority of us grow into that role.